SandeshReddyGS/Accenture-Data-Analytics-Visualization-Internship-/README.md

 * <a href="https://github.com/SandeshReddyGS/Accenture-Data-Analytics-Visualization-Internship-/blob/main/Reactions.xlsm">Reactions</a>
 # Data Modelling:
 ## Create a final data set by merging 3 tables
-## End result will be one Spreadsheet
+End result will be one Spreadsheet
 * A Cleaned dataset
 * Top 5 categories.
 # Cleaned Data set:
-So, the cleaned data Set after data modelling &Bdata Cleaning : <a href="https://github.com/SandeshReddyGS/Accenture-Data-Analytics-Visualization-Internship-/blob/main/Cleaned%20dataset.xlsx">Cleaned dataset<a/>
+So, the cleaned data Set after data modelling & data Cleaning : <a href="https://github.com/SandeshReddyGS/Accenture-Data-Analytics-Visualization-Internship-/blob/main/Cleaned%20dataset.xlsx">Cleaned dataset<a/>
 # Task - 3
-## Data Visualizatio and Storytelling:
+## Data Visualization and Storytelling:
 ### Make the Powerpoint Presentation as per the given template.
 ### Charts involved:
 * Pie chart
 * Bar chart
 * Powerpoint Presentation : <a href="https://github.com/SandeshReddyGS/Accenture-Data-Analytics-Visualization-Internship-/blob/main/PowerPoint%20presentation%20Accenture.pptx">PPT</a>
 # Task - 4
-## Presnt to Client
+## Present to Client
 Present your powerpoint presentation to the client and deliver the insights of your analysis.